 What is the difference between a Traditional and Roth IRA?

-The primary difference between a Traditional IRA and Roth IRA is the type of tax benefit each delivers.
+The primary difference between a Traditional IRA and Roth IRA is the type of tax benefit each offers.
 With a Roth IRA, you get no deduction for contributions, but if you follow all the rules your investment earnings will be distributed tax- and penalty-free in retirement.
-Traditional IRAs can provide a deduction for contributions and delay taxes on investment earnings until funds are withdrawn, typically in retirement.
+Traditional IRAs can provide a deduction for contributions and you defer taxes on investment earnings until funds are withdrawn, typically in retirement.
 For more information about the two types of IRAs, including details about eligibility, visit the Traditional vs. Roth section of our IRA Center.

 How do I open an IRA?

 The first step in opening an IRA is to select the option that fits your individual investment style.
 It’s important to know that application instructions vary based on the type of investing style you choose.
 For additional details on bank or brokerage options, you can also call us at 1-877-493-4727.